AlejandroMartinMontenegro/Statlog-Shuttle-Classification-MLP/README.md

 This project addresses the classification of the Shuttle Control System into 7 different classes, using a neural network model.
 The workflow includes:

-Data exploration and preprocessing
+- Data exploration and preprocessing

-Balancing strategies for highly imbalanced classes
+- Balancing strategies for highly imbalanced classes

-Feature selection
+- Feature selection

-MLP model training
+- MLP model training

-Cross-validation
+- Cross-validation

-Performance evaluation and interpretation
+- Performance evaluation and interpretation

+---

+# Dataset Description

+The Statlog (Shuttle) dataset consists of: 9 numerical input variables, a single target variable with 7 output classes, a total of 58,000+ records and a strong class imbalance (Class 1 represents ~80% of the dataset)
+The dataset is available from the UCI Machine Learning Repository.